flyway/flywaydb.org/documentation/concepts/check.md

 layout: documentation
 menu: check
 subtitle: Check
-redirect_from: /documentation/check/
 ---
 # Check
-{% include teams.html %}
+{% include enterprise.html %}

-Check produces comparison reports to indicate differences between the current configuration of your database and what your migration scripts define.
+Check produces reports to indicate differences between your current database and what your migration scripts define.
 You might use this to get a summary of pending changes as part of an in-person review process or as a validation of the effect of all pending changes.

-## How it works
+The command uses a flag to indicate the kind of report to generate:
+## -changes flag

+This is used to report on the pending changes that have yet to be applied to the database.
 - A temporary database is used and your migrations are run against this to produce a view of your target configuration.
     - There is no requirement for the temporary database to be in your production system
     - Please note that the temporary database will be cleaned before the operation starts.